 You are encouraged to read through the detailed description of collaborative practice on this website.
-A detailed Frequently Asked Questions is available here
+We also have a detailed Frequently Asked Questions.

 Public education sessions about divorce options For information about divorce options in Wisconsin and the Collaborative approach, CFLCW sponsors monthly educational sessions in a program called 2nd Saturday Wisconsin.
-Visit a special website about these sessions and the schedule for 2014.
+Visit 2nd Saturday Wisconsin to learn more about these sessions and the schedule for 2014.

 The Collaborative Foundation of Wisconsin was created by CFLCW professionals to allow the Collaborative Process to be available to Wisconsin families with limited financial means.
-You may be eligible for free or low cost services.
-Visit the Foundation here.
+You may be eligible for free or low cost services provided by the Foundation.